-TWENTY65 is paving the way for a future that is inspired and enabled by research; that collaboratively and coherently accelerates innovation and generates a dynamic and energised water sector that delivers sustainable tailored water solutions that positively impact on public health, the environment, the economy and society.
+TWENTY65 is paving the way for a future that is inspired and enabled by research; that collaboratively and coherently accelerates innovation and generates a dynamic and energised water sector that delivers sustainable tailored water solutions that positively impact public health, the environment, the economy and society.

 So how do we build resilience, efficiency and adaptability into our systems, networks and catchments to ensure we all receive clean water, sustainably, by the year 2065 and beyond?

 The answer is not straight forwards and requires significant changes to the way we manage and regulate our water systems.
-We need to develop disruptive innovations and facilitate market uptake, but it is clear that there is no one 'silver bullet' solution.
+We need to develop disruptive innovations and facilitate market uptake, but it is clear that there is no single 'silver bullet' solution.

-We need to develop and demonstrate safe technologies and solutions at unusual scales and novel environmental and societal constraints.
+To do this we need to develop and demonstrate safe technologies and solutions at unusual scales and novel environmental and societal constraints.

 The UK Water industry is fragmented and often referred to as 'working in silos'.
 The TWENTY65 team aim to bridge the innovation gap between cutting-edge academic research and the wider water industry by bringing the industry together to think about water in entirely new ways.
 We're starting from the assumption that the existing centralised systems are unsustainable from an economic, sociological and ecological perspective.
 Traditional water treatment plants are large, unpopular with the general public, and require considerable investment to ensure they can continue beyond their current lifespans and operating capacities.